thehappycheese/nicklinref_rust/README.md

 ### 1.2.
 Doesn't this already exist?

-This software is different from the from the REST services already available at
+This software is different from the from the 'Web Services' / APIs already available at
 <https://data.wa.gov.au> because it properly truncates the geometry at the
 requested `slk_from` and `slk_to` endpoints.
-The REST services available at
+The web services available at
 <https://data.wa.gov.au> can only filter records that intersect the requested SLK range
 according to the row structure of the underlying storage table.

 Each row (in the database storing the Road Network) has a fixed `START_SLK` and `END_SLK`, and contains the road geometry for that section.
 Each row typically represents a section of road from one intersection to the next intersection.
-The REST services at <https://data.wa.gov.au> can only return whole rows, and are not able to return only a portion of the road geometry if the requested range partly intersects with a row's SLK range.
+The web services at <https://data.wa.gov.au> can only return whole rows, and are not able to return only a portion of the road geometry if the requested range partly intersects with a row's SLK range.